 How each app works for drivers is fundamentally the same.
 You can sign up to drive online or through the app.

 You log in when you want to work, wait for a notification that means someone’s hailed a ride, then pick them up and drop them off at their destination.

 You earn money based on how many rides you take, and you automatically get paid each week (or more often, if you choose) through direct deposit.
 Same for each.

 Both apps also offer robust in-app support for drivers so you can easily contact customer service if you run into any issues.

 Driver Requirements for Uber and Lyft

 Vehicle requirements vary based on state or local regulations.
-They’re similar for both services, with a couple of notable differences.
+They’re similar for both services, with a couple small differences.

 Vehicle Requirements for Uber and Lyft

 Meet city age rules